black-sheep-dev/harbour-mlsmanager/README.md

 ## Available Countries
 At the moment 185 different countries are available.
 That should be almost all.
 If you need more let me know in comment section.

+## How to use

+In order to make use of the offline data, the option "High-accuracy positioning" or at least "Battery saving mode" must be active in the location settings of Sailfish OS .

+## Storage Location

+Packages with version >2021.02.10-1 the installation path is in "/home/.system/usr/share/geoclue-provider-mlsdb/".
+So no worry about size on ROOT partition.
+Thanks abranson for his suggestion.

 ## Translations

 - English